eyalroth/ScalaImplictsProposal/lens.md

 }
 ```

-Note that there is no need to `import` any of the interpretations; they are automatically applied in the companion class / object.
+Note that there is no need to `import` any of the interpretations; they are automatically applied in the companion class and object.

 ### Package lens